isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-april.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

 - Alle CSP-partners die in deze [landen werken.](https://partner.microsoft.com/resources/collection/microsoft_365_business_voice_in_csp#/)
-- Partners in Australië moeten onze richtlijnen hieronder bekijken.
+- Partners in Australië moeten onze onderstaande richtlijnen controleren.

 ### <a name="details"></a>Details